Mikolaj-Link/Personal-Univerity-Grade-Calculator/README.md

 # Personal-Univerity-Grade-Calculator
-Utilising a simple personal problem by applying it to concepts to reinforce my learning.
+Using a simple, personal problem to reinforce my learning by applying new concepts

 I am currently studying using [Kaggle](https://www.kaggle.com/) as my main resource, following the 'Intro to programming' and 'Python' course.